 Results were downloaded from the Scopus® database and exported into a reference management software program (EndNote X7, Thomson Reuters, Toronto, Canada).
 Screening of titles and abstracts to identify those meeting criteria for inclusion, and data extraction was subsequently performed by eight authors (AS, ISA, CIW, DV, SV, VF, FF, FA).
 Any disagreement was reviewed by all reviewers and resolved by consensus.
 Data were extracted using a standardised Microsoft Excel (Microsoft Corporation, Richmond, WA) proforma.
 The study retrieval process is shown in detail in Figure 1.

 The following bibliometric indicators were extracted for each article: name and number of authors, article title, journal name, year of publication, citation count, journal impact factor (IF), funding sources, published under an open access scheme, country(ies) where data were collected and their level of income, surgical/anaesthetic specialty, type of authorship network (see Box 2 for further details), type of publication, first author and last author’s country, level of income and affiliation, number of middle authors from high-income countries (HICs) and LMICs.
 For each article, the journal IF in the year prior to publication was recorded from Web of Science™ Journal Citation Reports (Clarivate Analytics, Philadelphia, Pennsylvania, USA) and the level of income in the year of publication was recorded from World Bank (14).
 To allow cross-country comparisons, country-specific publication number per year was normalised according to the population size of the respective country to estimate the number of publications per million population per year (15).
+The H-index was obtained from the Scopus® database.
+It is a measure of research impact that combines publication count and citation count in one bibliometric parameter (12).
 Extracted variables are outlined in Box 2.

 Box 2: Definition of extracted variables